-Tom Swifties are something from America's literary past.
+Tom Swifties were then.
 This is now.
 I haven't dared to go to the new books in the series but I assume that this outdated writing has been eliminated from them.
 You'll want to minimize tags and adverbs in your writing, too!

 An example from one of the Swift books will suffice to let you know what to watch for.
-(Thank you to Roy Peter Clark for the following example:)
+(Thank you to Roy Peter Clark for the example.)

 1. Use taglines only when one is necessary for the reader to know who is speaking.

 2. Almost always choose "he said" or "she said" over anything too cute, exuberant or wordy like "declared" and "exclaimed."